SCCapstone/Accountability-Pods/README.md

 ## Running

 # Deployment
+Xcode is every helpful for deployment of iOS app.
+To upload to the Apple App Store you must have a developer account associated with Apple.
+To deploy the app open the project in Xcode.
+Select the project and open the targets tab and under General, increment the version and build.
+In the header tabs under Product change your view to Generic iOS Device by selecting from the destination drop down.
+Then build an image of the app by selecting Product from the main tabs then Archive.
+From here the Archive window will appear and the developer can user to upload the App to the App Store.
+From here one will use their developer account.

+To run the binary emulator on your physical phone.
+Simply plug the desired phone into your computer.
+In Xcode, under Simulator select your iPhone from the drop down.
+Unlock your phone and run from there.
+Ensure you are connected to a team before beginning.

 # Testing
+Testing will be available later.
+As an iOS app TestFlight - App Developer is required in order for release and for other to test.
 ## Testing Technology

 ## Running Tests

 ## Authors
 Vasco Madrid, vmadrid0426@gmail.com
+Jhada Kahan-Thomas, jhada@email.sc.edu

 # Style Guide
 We are using the google swift style guide